-The Division of Rheumatology is responsible for teaching many different learners, including medical students, house officers from the Department of Internal Medicine Core Residency Program, as well as undergraduate, graduate, and post-graduate trainees in our research groups.
+The Division of Rheumatology is responsible for teaching learners at all levels, including medical students, house officers from the Department of Internal Medicine Core Residency Program, as well as undergraduate, graduate, and post-graduate trainees in our research groups.
 A major focus is the training of future rheumatologists, and we have a long and distinguished tradition of training Fellows who have gone on to successful careers in fields of their choice.

 Rheumatology Fellowship Training Program

-Our Rheumatology Fellowship Training Program aims to equip every fellow with the skills needed to provide the highest possible quality of clinical care, as well as to achieve their own individual career goals.
+Our Rheumatology Fellowship Training Program aims to equip every fellow with the skills needed to provide the highest possible quality of clinical care, as well as their own individual career goals.

 Scientist Training in Rheumatology Research

 Our Scientist Training in Rheumatology Research Program is designed to provide trainees with the tools needed to become successful independent investigators focused on improving the understanding of, and care for, people living with rheumatic diseases.

 Conferences/Continuing Medical Education (CME) Opportunities